TimboKZ/Chonky/docs/markdown/2-Installation.md

 import {FileBrowser, FolderView} from 'chonky';
 ```

-Below, you can see a very basic usage example.
+You can see a basic usage example below.
 Take a look at its source code by pressing "View Code" below the example.

 ```js { "componentPath": "../components/Installation.js" }
 ```